wintechis/blast/docs/Blocks.md

 **Literals**<a name="ebnf-literals"></a>
 <pre>
-<a name="ebnf-StringLiteral"></a>StringLiteral            ::= /* any visible character and the whitespace character, no termination characters */
+<a name="ebnf-StringLiteral"></a>StringLiteral            ::= /* any visible character and the white-space character, no termination characters */
 <a name="ebnf-DoubleLiteral"></a>DoubleLiteral            ::= (("." <a href="#ebnf-Digits">Digits</a>) | (<a href="#ebnf-Digits">Digits</a> ("."
 [0-9]*)?)) [eE] [+-]? <a href="#ebnf-Digits">Digits</a>
 <a name="ebnf-Digits"></a>Digits                   ::= [0-9]+
 <a name="ebnf-BooleanLiteral"></a>BooleanLiteral           ::= true | false